 Striking the right balance can be a tough cookie to overcome, ensuring your entrance and ride prices are correct along with beautiful park scenery that really sets the mood.

-This guide will show you how to maximise profits in Planet Coaster and teach you how to make money in Frontier’s theme park game.
+This guide will show you how to maximize profits in Planet Coaster and teach you how to make money in Frontier’s theme park game, Planet Coaster.

 1. Set the correct entrance fee

 When you first open your park or you’re in the process of building it, I recommend not charging a fee at all.
 Whilst it’s going to be hard to bare, your coaster park doesn’t currently have a reputation, so like anything in life, you’re not going to hand over your hard-earned cash on something you’ve never heard of.

 Keep your entrance fee very low to start out with as visitors are the bread and butter to your creation.
 As guests start filling your Planet Coaster park up, you can raise the entrance fee and maintain a healthy balance between cost and the number of visitors.

 2. Manage ride fees

 The price of each ride can make or break your park.
 Rides are what make the money in your theme park so it’s essential to set the correct fee from the get go.